BentleyJOakes/travel_book_maker/README.md

 From Google Drive, download the documents as HTML zipped.

-Place the zip files in the blog_zips directory
+Place the zip files in the blog_zips directory.
+The script will use the zip creation date to determine the order of the documents.

 Run 'python make_travel_book.py'